open-compensation-token-license/license-token-website/wikisrc/open-source-developer-financial-assistance.md

 ## Conclusion

 While open source software continues to be at the heart of digital innovation, ensuring its contributors are adequately supported is essential for its future growth and sustainability.
 Financial assistance programs are vital in addressing the economic disparities faced by developers, empowering them to focus on driving innovation collaboratively.
 As these initiatives continue to evolve and expand, they promise not just the enrichment of the developer community but also the robust progression of open-source technology as a whole.
+For further insights, consider exploring [open-source developer financial assistance](https://www.license-token.com/wiki/open-source-developer-financial-assistance).